-Updated every two years, the State Transportation Map has been a popular travel resource as it features North Carolina's extensive highway system as well as important safety information.
+Updated every two years since 1916, the State Transportation Map has been a popular travel resource as it features North Carolina's extensive highway system as well as important safety information.

-Free copies of the most recent map, published in 2015, are available at VisitNC.com or by calling 800-VISITNC.
-They are also available at welcome centers and rest areas across the state.
+Free copies of the most recent map, published in 2017, are available for order at VisitNC.com or by calling 800-VISITNC.
+Copies are also available at welcome centers and rest areas across the state.

-A full-sized version of the map – both front and back – are also available for download:
+A full-sized, high-resolution version of the map – both front and back – is available below for download.NOTE:

 In addition to the State Transportation Map’s detail and the number of roads on it, there have been quite a few changes to the map since it was first printed in 1916.

 In 1923, for example, the N.C.
-Department of Transportation added a mileage chart for travelers to estimate the mileage between major cities.
-Seven years later, it was printed with illustrations instructing motorists on the proper use of hand signals for turning left and right and for stopping.
+Department of Transportation added a mileage chart for travelers to estimate the distance between major cities.
+Seven years later, NCDOT printed illustrations instructing motorists how to properly use hand signals when turning left and right and for stopping.

 The first color map was printed in 1936 and featured a 40-inch hand-drawn panorama of the Blue Ridge Parkway, which was under construction at the time.